telwoo/final-project/README.md

 ## Database
-The database we decided to use was PGAdmin PGAdmin is simple to use and manipulate the needed data provided by our csv.
+The database we decided to use was PGAdmin.
+PGAdmin is simple to use and manipulate the needed data provided by our csv.
 PGAdmin allows us to have a clean and clear interface which helps us in building the necessary queries.
 PGAmin was chosen over other databases because it was more manageable to integrate information into and out of.

 ### Database stores static data for use during the project
 ### Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)